Important Information for Prospective Parents/Guardians

 The deadline for application submission into the lottery for 2019-2020 school year is Monday, April 8, 2019.

-We welcome applications after the April 8th deadline; they will be added to the waiting list in the order by which they are received.
+After the April 8th deadline, we have rolling admissions and students may be added to classes and/or the waiting list in the order by which they are received.

 - If you submit an incomplete application, it will not be submitted into the lottery.